ChinaGodMan/UserScripts/docs/en/README.md

 </h3>

 <details>
-    <summary>Highlight text on the web page，If it helps you，Can be modified and used at will</summary>
+    <summary>Highlight the text on the web page.
+If it is helpful to you, you can modify it as you like.</summary>
     <br><blockquote>
         <a href="https://github.com/ChinaGodMan/UserScripts/tree/main/highlight-keywords">
            <img width=511 src="https://s2.loli.net/2024/08/05/oBWsunTIhLKkcrM.png"></a>